nickuraltsev/finity/README.md

 ### Configuration

 Before you can create and start a state machine, you need to create a state machine configuration.
-To do this, first call the `StateMachine.configure` method, which is the entry point for the configuration DSL.
-Then use the DSL to define states, transitions, entry and exit actions, and so on.

 #### States

 To define the initial state, use the `initialState` method.
 To add other states, use the `state` method.
-Both methods take the state name as the parameter.
+Both methods take the state name as a parameter.

 ```javascript
 StateMachine